 Cell fate determination is a key question in biology.
 Our group is interested in the molecular mechanisms controlling cell fate decisions during development (e.g., C. elegans vulval development), lineage commitment and differentiation in self-regenerating systems, and stem cell maintenance (e.g., the hematopoietic system, skin, and germ cell proliferation and apoptosis in C. elegans).
 Cell fate specification processes must be under strict regulation to ensure life-long homeostasis.
 The signalling pathways that are known to play a key role in development and self-regenerating tissues - such as Ras, Notch and Wnt - are often deregulated during tumorigenesis and cancer due to mutations in key elements of these pathways.
 A better understanding of the mechanisms controlling cell fate decisions can pave the way to the identification of novel drug targets and improve potential strategies to fight tumorigenesis and cancer.
 However, due to their enormous complexity and multiple interactions, the comprehension and analysis of these signalling pathways have been a major challenge.

-Over the last decade, our group has been pioneering the use of program analysis techniques for the construction and analysis of executable models describing cell fate decisions in various model systems (e.g., C. elegans, Drosophila, S. cerevisiae, mammalian epidermis, and blood cells).
+Over the last decade at Microsoft Research, our group has been pioneering the use of program analysis techniques for the construction and analysis of executable models describing cell fate decisions in various model systems (e.g., C. elegans, Drosophila, S. cerevisiae, mammalian epidermis, and blood cells).
 These models are essentially computer programs whose behaviour captures aspects of biological phenomena.
 Over the years, these efforts have demonstrated successfully how the use of formal methods can be beneficial for gaining new biological insights and directing new experimental avenues.
 Once an executable model has been built, it can be used to get a global dynamic picture of how the system responds to various perturbations.
 In addition, preliminary studies (in silico) can be quickly performed on a computational model, saving valuable laboratory time and resources for only the most promising avenues.
 By applying various computational approaches ranging from Boolean/qualitative networks, compositional state-machines, Petri nets, to process calculi, our group devotes itself both to establishing an in-depth understanding of the cell signalling and intercellular communication processes controlling cell fate specification, and to understanding how these processes are orchestrated to establish robust cell fate patterns.
-To this end, we have also established new computational methods and tools to prove stabilization and other properties specialized for studying cell fate decisions, and to infer mechanistic models directly from mutation experiments and high-throughput data.
+By developing methods in model checking and synthesis we have discovered mechanisms of cell fate determination and found new approaches to derive models directly from classical mutation experiments and high throughput data.

 Nusser-Stein S., Beyer A., Rimann I., Adamczyk M., Piterman N., Hajnal A., and Fisher J., Cell-Cycle Regulation of Notch Signaling during C. elegans Vulval Development, in Molecular Systems Biology, 8:618, 2012.